 In Spanish, the way you conjugate a verb changes depending on how many people you’re addressing, and on whether you’re in a formal or informal situation.
 In this case, the important verb is estar (to be).

 So, depending on who you’re speaking to, you may have to slightly adjust your conjugation.
-For each of the examples below, I’ll provide the appropriate pronoun in parentheses.
-Just like tú in the example above, these pronouns are optional and do not affect the meaning of the sentence.
+For each of the examples below, I’ll provide the appropriate pronoun.
+When speaking, tú is not usually used in these phrases, but for the others, the pronouns are optional when in parentheses.

 There are many ways to respond to the greeting “How are you?”